 You can use Awario in the same way to monitor positive mentions and turn them into your reviews and testimonials.

-You can set the desired traction of a mention you want delivered to your inbox:
+You can set the desired traction of a mention you want to be delivered to your inbox:

-Finally, while Buzzsumo is keeping an eye on your new links, Link Checker is a great tool that will keep an eye on your existing (and possibly traffic driving) links instantly alerting you if any is removed:
+Finally, while Buzzsumo is keeping an eye on your new links, Link Checker is a great tool that will keep an eye on your existing (and possibly traffic-driving) links, instantly alerting you if any are removed: